tyler-w-medlin/AccelerometerViewer/README.md

 Additionally, it seemed to be more 'tempermental' than previous interactions.
 It pulled in weather variable names and didn't seem to follow that the user was using their files from time to time.

 Lessons Learned:
 - Bing GPT-4 can get stuck in a loop where it suggests the same fixes.
 One way to get out of this is to ask it to regenerate a new version of the file.

 <img src="./iOS/002/ios_002.gif" width="25%" height="25%" />

+## 003 - ChatGPT-4 Line Graphs
+TBD

 # Android
 TBD